 Pro Tip: Looking down toward your chest and pushing the back of the helmet upward is how you test the fit of the chin strap.
 The helmet isn’t the ideal fit for you if you can push it up a lot.

-In Summary: The Main Motorcycle Helmet Types and the Riding Conditions for Which They Excel
+In Summary: The Main Motorcycle Helmet Styles and the Riding Conditions for Which They Excel

 We’ve highlighted these six different types of motorcycle lids to consider when buying your first or replacement helmet.
 When looking for a helmet, consider when you expect to ride (warm months, cold months, etc.), where you plan to ride (on the street or off-road), and what characteristics you want in a helmet.